postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 * In **Collections** on the left, open the collection (&#9658;) and select **Mocks**.
 Click **Create a mock server**.
 * Give your mock a name, leave the default version selected and the environment empty.
 Click **Create Mock Server**.
 * Copy the mock URL and go back into your request.
 Replace `postman-echo.com` with the mock URL—keeping the `/get` path on the end.
 * Click **Send** and you should see the same response coming back, this time from the mock server.
-Open the example again and alter the mock response JSON then save it and send the request again—you will see your edited mock response.
+Open the example again and alter the mock response JSON, then save it and send the request again—you will see your edited mock response.

 ## Contents